TadeasKriz/tadeaskriz.github.io/_posts/2014-04-11-actual-generic-parameters-of-a-class-in-runtime.md

 }
 ```

-And you'd use it like so:
+And you'd use it like this:

 ```java
 Map<TypeVariable, Type> params = genericParameters(Marshaller2.class, BooleanMarshaller.class, null);